pombreda/aTXT/README.md

 This tool can be used in two ways:
 1. Copy `aTXT.py` or execute `aTXT` in your target folder where you have the documents that you need to convert.
 2. Just use the console.
+For example,
 ```
-$ aTXT.py --pdf --docx -l
+$ aTXT --pdf --docx -l
 ```
 3. Use inside python script with `import aTXT` and the three methods described above.